Table of Contents

 - The belt of ancient rocks of 2,000 million years from Brazil coast matches with those from western Africa.

-- Overall resemblance of the Gondwana type sediments clearly demonstrates that these landmasses had remarkably similar histories.
+- Overall resemblance demonstrates that these landmasses had remarkably similar histories.

-- Rich placer deposits of gold are found on the Ghana coast (West Africa) but the source (gold bearing veins) are in Brazil and it is obvious that the gold deposits of the Ghana are derived from the Brazil plateau when the two continents lay side by side.
+- Rich placer deposits of gold are found on the Ghana coast (West Africa) but the source (gold-bearing veins) are in Brazil, and it is obvious that the gold deposits of Ghana are derived from the Brazil plateau when the two continents lay side by side.

 - Wegener failed to explain why the drift began only in Mesozoic era and not before.

-- Proofs heavily depend on assumptions and are very general in nature.
+- Proofs heavily depend on assumptions that are generalistic.

 - Forces like buoyancy, tidal currents and gravity are too weak to be able to move continents.

-- Modern theories (PT) accept the existence of Pangaea and related landmasses but give a very different explanation to the causes of drift.
+- Modern theories (Plate Tectonics) accept the existence of Pangaea and related landmasses but give a very different explanation to the causes of drift.